Research

 • As Fr.
 Heenan was taking over as Superior for the Catholic Missionary Society, he met with Fr.
 Dudley.
 Shortly thereafter, he wrote a 5 page letter that was rather critical.
 Why?
 Was Dudley was a better author/speaker than administrator?
 Was Fr.
 Heenan was letting his ego get in the way (he was reportedly a difficult person to work for at times)?
 Perhaps the bishops had antagonism to the CMS and/or Fr.
 Dudley, and their attitude carried through to Fr.
 Heenan?
 Was there some combination of things?

 • In 1965 (over a decade after Fr.
 Dudley’s death, Fr.
 Michael Gallon, editor of the Catholic Gazette (the publication of Catholic Missionary Society), issued a report that was carried as “Church’s Failure” in newspapers.
 According to the articles, Fr.
-Gallon viewed the greatest failure of the Catholic Church in Britain as its inability to integrate itself into English culture–which presumably require Catholics to jettison Catholic culture.
+Gallon viewed the greatest failure of the Catholic Church in Britain as its inability to integrate itself into English culture–which presumably required Catholics to jettison Catholic culture.
 He is quoted: “The Catholic population in England continues to stick out like a sore thumb from ordinary Englishmen…The result is the miserably small percentage of Catholics in Parliament or public affairs.”
 Is there a full report in the CMS archives?
+(In Fr.
+Dudley’s books conversions started when people realized that Catholics really were different–noticeably different.)

 • Nephews/nieces of priests who served with Fr.
 Dudley in the Catholic Missionary Society.